cccu-uk/U10130_FCP_Practicals/content/Introduction/Intro.md

 ## Printing

-Currently the mdBook is approximately 60+ pages, and the environmental impact per page ~10.2L water, 2g CO\\(_2\\) and 2g wood.
-Therefore, ~600L water, 120g CO\\(_2\\) and 120g wood would be needed to produce a paper copy of this mdBook.
+Currently the mdBook is approximately 60+ pages, and the environmental impact per page is app.
+10.2L water, 2g CO\\(_2\\) and 2g wood.
+Therefore, app.
+600L water, 120g CO\\(_2\\) and 120g wood would be needed to produce a paper copy of this mdBook.

-The environmental effects of paper production include deforestation, the use of enormous amounts of energy and water as well as air pollution and waste problems.
-Paper accounts for around 26% of total waste at landfills
+The environmental effects of paper production include deforestation, the use of enormous amounts of energy and water, as well as air pollution and waste problems.
+Paper accounts for around 26% of total waste at landfills.

-Therefore, please print only if this is really necessary.
+In other words, please print only if this is really necessary.